Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Nuclear membrane

-Answer is A: Chromatin is DNA and the associated proteins so it pertains to genetic material.
+Answer is A: Chromatin is DNA and the associated proteins so it pertains to genetic material. - In protein synthesis, where dose translation occur?
+In the:

 A. Cytoplasm between ribosomes, tRNA and mRNA